 Beautiful weather means outdoor time.
 Gardening.
 Hiking.
 Camping.
 While these adventures leave lasting memories, you often can end up with a bad souvenir, in the form of a poison ivy rash.

 It only takes one tiny drop of oil from poison ivy brushing up against the skin to create a body full of itchy red bumps.
 Luckily, as nature facilitated this reaction, nature can fix it.
-Here are some of the best all natural poison ivy remedies.
+Here are some of the best remedies.

 ACV is to holistic health what Windex is to the family in My Big Fat Greek Wedding…the answer to everything.
 However, ACV lends a lot more credibility than Windex…and it tastes better too.
 In poison ivy, urushiol is the toxin responsible for the outbreak.
 ACV is especially useful because it pulls toxins out of the pores.
 All you need is to directly apply it to the skin to draw out those itchy toxins.